The Walk to Make Cystic Fibrosis History involves walks in Metro Vancouver. It raises money to help fight CF which is a life-threatening disease.

 About Cystic Fibrosis

-Cystic fibrosis is a rare and life-threatening disease.
+CF is a rare and life-threatening disease.
 It’s a genetic disorder that produces a thick mucus in the body and causes serious problems.
 Cystic fibrosis can affect several organs including the lungs, kidneys and pancreas.
 Unfortunately, there is no known cure for the disease.
 However, treatments are available that prolong and improve the lives of patients.

-Funds raised at the Walk to Make Cystic Fibrosis History go towards research, access to drugs and overall improvements of cystic fibrosis health care.
+Funds raised at the Walk to Make Cystic Fibrosis History go towards research, access to drugs and overall improvements of cystic fibrosis healthcare.
 The non-profit organization behind the event is Cystic Fibrosis Canada.

-Almost as many as three in every 10,000 children born in Canada have cystic fibrosis.
-Approximately 4% of Canadians have the gene that leads to cystic fibrosis.
+Almost as many as three in every 10,000 children born in Canada have CF. Approximately 4% of Canadians have the gene that leads to cystic fibrosis.
 It’s a recessive gene, which means both parents need to have the same defective CF gene for their child to potentially develop the disease.
 If both parents are a carrier of the gene, the child has a 25% chance of developing CF and a 50% chance of becoming a carrier themselves.

 Other Information